matthewfeickert-talks/talk-software-citation-workshop-2022/talk.md

 # Make clear how to cite in documentation

 .kol-1-2.large[
-- The easiest way, but least robust way: If you have a particular citation that you want people to use, put it .bold[everywhere]
+- The easiest, but least robust way: If you have a particular citation that you want people to use, put it .bold[everywhere]
    - Version control repository README
    - Online software documentation (landing page, how to cite page)
    - Package distribution websites (e.g. PyPI)